Qlik-PE/ImmersionDay/content/Lab/index.en.md

 Day Agenda (9:30 AM - 12:30 PM)

-- **09:30 am**  Modern Data Architecture on AWS - AWS
+- **09:10 am**  Data Foundations for analytics and Generative AI on AWS - AWS

-- **10:00 am**  AWS and Qlik: better together - Qlik
+- **09:30 am**  Cloud and Generative AI on AWS - AWS

-- **10:15 am**  Cloud Data Integration at scale - Qlik
+- **09:50 am**  Qlik Cloud Data Integration with AWS and Qlik - Qlik

-- **10:40 am**  Workshop account signup - AWS & Qlik
+- **10:10 am**  Workshop Account Sign-up

-- **11:00 am** - **Qlik Lab1(Demo)**  SAP to Kafka Using Qlik
+- **11:00 am** - **Qlik Lab1(Demo)**  SAP to Amazon S3 Using QCDI(Qlik
-    Replicate
+    Qlik Cloud Data Integration)
-- **11:15 am** - **Qlik Lab2**  SAP to Amazon Aurora Using Qlik
+- **11:15 am** - **Qlik Lab2**  SAP to Amazon Aurora Using QCDI(Qlik
-    Replicate
+    Qlik Cloud Data Integration)
-- **11:45 am** - **Qlik Lab3**  SAP to Amazon Redshift Using Qlik
+- **11:45 am** - **Qlik Lab3**  SAP to Amazon Redshift Using QCDI(Qlik
-    Replicate
+    Qlik Cloud Data Integration)
-- **11:55 am** - **Qlik Data Integrations**
+- **11:55 am** - **Qlik - Presentation**
   - **Demo:** Agile data warehouse automation for SAP Data using Qlik Cloud Data Integration - Qlik
 - **12:15 pm** **Qlik Data Analytics**
   - **Demo:** Modern, AI-powered analytics: Qlik Cloud Analytics - Qlik
-- **12:30 pm** Conclusion & AWS event survey - AWS
+- **12:20 pm** Conclusion & AWS event survey - AWS

 ## Objective for the Workshop

-This tutorial will demonstrate how to use Qlik Cloud Data Integration(QCDI) to ingest and deliver data in real-time to your various environments.
-Follow the step-by-step tutorial to quickly load sample data from a SAP S/4 database into your Amazon Redshift data warehouse.
-Then watch as data updates happen in real time.
-Due to cost and timing this tutorial runs in a single EC2 environment setup with Docker for MySQL, PostgreSQL, Kafka.
-AWS Aurora, and Single Node Amazon Redshift Cluster is also deployed to show AWS Target Connections.
+This tutorial will demonstrate how to use Qlik Cloud to ingest and deliver data in real-time to your various environments.
+Follow the step-by-step tutorial to quickly load sample data from a SAP S/4 database into your Amazon S3, Amazon Auroa Postgres, Amazon Redshift data warehouse.
+Then watch as data updates happen in real time and discuss details of Data migration and using Qlik Cloud for your CDC and Transformation tool.

-***The Objective of this tutorial is to get introductory hands-on experience using Qlik Cloud Data Integration Tools not to become an expert at using QCDI.***
+***The Objective of this tutorial is to get introductory hands-on experience using Qlik's Data Integration capabilities not to become an expert at using QCDI(Qlik Cloud Data Integration).***

 # Overview

 ## Goals for this Workshop

-1. Learn how to Configure QCDI to Work with Source and Target Connections.
+1. Learn how to Configure Qlik Cloud Data Integration to Work with Source and Target Endpoints.

-2. Learn how to Design QCDI Tasks.
+2. Learn how to Design Qlik Cloud Data Integration Tasks for Landing and Transforming Data.

-3. Learn how to Monitor QCDI Tasks.
+3. Learn how to Monitor Qlik Cloud Data Integration Tasks.

-Our tutorials will consist of 1 demo to get students to understand the flow of QCDI.
-Subsequently there is 2 real life scenarios for students get hands on experience with QCDI.
+Our tutorials will consist of 1 demo to get students to understand the flow of Qlik Cloud Data Integration.
+Subsequently there is 2 real life scenarios for students get hands on experience with Qlik Cloud Data Integration.

-While the tutorial scenario quickly highlights the concept of data ingestion and streaming to PostgresSQL, Kafka, and Amazon Redshift there are additional tuning that can be done to make efficiency gains.
-QCDI can also deliver any data from popular relational database systems, mainframes, or SAP applications that you might have in your enterprise.
+While the tutorial scenario quickly highlights the concept of data ingestion and streaming to PostgresSQL, Amazon S3, and Amazon Redshift there are additional tuning that can be done to make efficiency gains.
+Qlik Cloud Data Integration can also deliver any data from popular relational database systems, mainframes, or SAP applications that you might have in your enterprise.

-In addition, at the end of the tutorial you should will get exposure to QCDI Transformation jobs for Data Warehousing Automation solution that can automate the process of creating and updating analytics-ready data sets in Amazon
-Redshift.

 # Getting Started